How to stay hydrated during the holy month of Ramadan

 Drink between 8 to 12 cups of water

 One of the tips that can come in handy is that you can think of one of the easiest ways to measure your water intake.
-Pick your favorite bottle, keep a jug and class near you!
+Pick your favorite bottle, keep a jug, and glass near you!

 The best thing to do is to try drinking two cups of water with dates when you are breaking the fast and divide water intake instead of drinking a larger quantity in one go.